On the reducibility of scalar generalized Verma modules associated to two-step nilpotent parabolic subalgebras: Reducibility of scalar generalized Verma modules for type

-\textbf{Step 1.1} When $z\notin \frac{1}{2} +\mathbb{Z}$, by Proposition \ref{GKdim} we know that $\lambda+\rho$ corresponds to three Young tableaux and these three Young tableaux have only one column.
-The numbers of boxes in these three columns are $p, q-p$ and $n-q$.
-Then we have
+When $z\notin \frac{1}{2} +\mathbb{Z}$, from equation (\ref{z1z2}) we know that $[\lambda]$ consists of three elements and $\lambda+\rho$ corresponds to three Young tableaux and these three Young tableaux have only one column.
+The numbers of boxes in these three columns are $\{p, q-p,n-q\}$.
+Thus $M_I(z(\xi_p+\xi_q))$ is irreducible by Lemma \ref{reducible} and Proposition \ref{mthm}.